How I put a stop to parental rights for rapists

 Analyn Megison is a mother and advocate for rape survivors.
 The opinions expressed here are her own.
-To learn more about her story and parental laws for rapists throughout the United States, watch "This is Life with Lisa Ling" on Sunday, November 20, at 10 p.m.
+To learn more about her story and parental rights laws for rapists throughout the United States, watch "This is Life with Lisa Ling" on Sunday, November 20, at 10 p.m.
 ET.

 (CNN)The first thing you need to know is that I love my child with all my heart.